Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Not being able to see a cancer expert

 Many people have a hard time deciding which treatment to have.
-It may help to have a second doctor review the diagnosis and treatment options before starting treatment.
+It may help to have a second healthcare provider review the diagnosis and treatment choices before starting treatment.
 It is important to remember that in most cases, a short delay in treatment will not lower the chance that it will work.
 Some health insurance companies even require that a person with cancer seek a second opinion.
 Many insurance companies will pay for a second opinion if asked.

 Q: How can someone get a second opinion?